Rogue One | 2016

 You can reach the islands via Velana International Airport (Malé International Airport) on Hulhulé Island, adjacent to the capital Malé, which is served by flights from India, Sri Lanka, Doha, Dubai, Singapore, Istanbul, and major airports in South-East Asia, as well as charters from Europe.

 Though most of the battle scenes were shot on location, stunts and explosions which might have damaged the local ecosystem were shot in the UK at Bovingdon Airfield, Bovingdon, Hertfordshire.

-More mundanely, the interior of the ‘Security Complex’ itself, infiltrated by Jyn, Cassian and K-2SO is Canary Wharf Tube Station on the Jubilee Line in London in the small hours between midnight and 4am when the Underground is closed.
+The interior of the ‘Security Complex’ itself on Scarif, infiltrated by Jyn, Cassian and K-2SO is Canary Wharf Tube Station on the Jubilee Line in London, a scene which had to be filmed – amazingly considering the set dressing involved – between midnight and 4am when the Underground system was closed.

 The old Docklands area of London was massively renovated in the 1990s as a massive financial and commercial hub with plenty of futuristic architecture that’s proved a boon to film companies.
 You may have seen the huge escalators at Canary Wharf station in Danny Boyle’s 28 Days Later… and more recently in Men In Black International.